jonduan/proposal/_posts/2016-12-16-solar-energy.md

 The total number of batteries is the multiplication of the number of batteries in series and in parallel, resulting in 4 batteries.

+#### Week 6: Solar Energy > 6.8 Economics and Policies for PV systems

+the price of solar energy is dropping rapidly.
+What does this mean for new owners of PV systems?
+When will they have their investments payed back by the decrease in electricity bills?

+Learn about the energy economic terms of grid parity and levelized cost of electricity for solar energy .
+Find out about the expected prices of solar energy in the future.

 ## [Solar cell](https://www.coursera.org/learn/solar-cell/lecture/pSJi2/introduction)

 How much power reaches the surface of the earth from the sun?